AIchemizt/Attention-U-Net-for-ROI-Analysis/README.md

 -   **Source:** [The Cancer Imaging Archive (TCIA)](https://www.cancerimagingarchive.net/collection/cbis-ddsm/)
 -   **Kaggle Mirror:** [CBIS-DDSM Breast Cancer Image Dataset on Kaggle](https://www.kaggle.com/datasets/awsaf49/cbis-ddsm-breast-cancer-image-dataset)

-**Note:** Due to its significant size (~150 GB), the dataset is not included in this repository.
+**Note:** Due to its significant size (163.51GB), the dataset is not included in this repository.
 Please follow the instructions below to run the code in an environment with the data.

 ---